Halocarpus bidwillii: Distribution and habitat

 Halocarpus bidwillii is endemic to New Zealand and grow from Coromandel to the extreme south; as the latitude increases, they are found at lower altitudes.
-In the North Island, it can be found in Taupo county near Rotoaira and in the central volcanic plateau and Kaingaroa plains.
+In the North Island, it can be found in Taupō county near Rotoaira and in the central volcanic plateau and Kaingaroa plains.
 In the South Island, as the name implies, mountain pine are common in mountainous regions in Nelson, Canterbury, and Otago, with some plants found as high as 4500 ft above sea level in the Canterbury alps.
 Mountain pine can also be found on Stewart Island directly at sea level.

 The mountain pine has a wide range of habitats, but mostly prefers montane to subalpine habitats from 39º latitude southward.
-Within its range, the annual average temperature is 8.5℃, the coldest month average minimum temperature is −0.8℃, and the annual average precipitation is 2458 mm.
+Within its range, the annual average temperature is 8.5°C, the coldest month average minimum temperature is −0.8°C, and the annual average precipitation is 2458 mm.
 In the North Island, mountain pine are found exclusively in montane to alpine habitats and usually between 600 and 1500 m elevation.
 However, mountain pine can also thrive in lowland conditions, and its presence on Stewart Island at sea level is an example of this.
 Mountain pine are also hardy plants growing in a wide range of ground conditions.
 Mountain pine can grow in both bog environments and in dry stony ground, with mountain pine growing extremely well in the Te Anau stony ground environment and just as effectively in wetland margins, frost flats, and riverbeds.

 Mountain pine are one of the three most frost-resistant types of New Zealand conifers, and can typically resist frosts beyond −7 °C. Similarly resilient, mountain pine are often found in poor soils.
 True of many conifers, mountain pine actually prefer leached, low nutrient, and poorly drained soils, with many pollen diagrams showing that mountain pines thrive in infertile bogs.
 Although tolerant of frosts past −7 °C, mountain pines are typically found in environments with a mean annual temperature of 8.5 °C and an average minimum temperature of −0.8 °C. Mountain pine also live in environments that average 2458 mm of precipitation a year.